Stop Trying To Win Every Trade

 And it’s not just losing money that people hate.
 People often don’t even like to think about losing money.

 But it’s important to face reality.
 You will lose sometimes.
 In fact, you’re likely to lose quite a bit, especially in the beginning of your trading career.
-And while most traders understand this at some level, there is still some deeply held belief that they ought to be winning every time.
+And while most traders understand this at some level 2 quotes, there is still some deeply held belief that they ought to be winning every time.
 What this does is lead to severe disappointment, even to the point of giving up on trading altogether.
 Why are we still so bent on winning every time?
 Why isn’t it enough to win more than we lose?
 Why must we hold onto our guilt over losing, even after we’ve more than made up for our loss at a later date?

 Download a PDF version of this post as PDF.